Skip to main content

 What is an early termination fee?

 An early termination fee is a charge a tenant pays to break a lease before the agreed end date.
-This fee is usually one to three months’ rent, depending on the lease terms, and may be outlined in an early termination clause.
+This fee is usually one to three months' rent.
+It depends on the lease terms.
+The lease may include this in an early termination clause.

 What is average cost of breaking a lease?

 The average cost of breaking a lease is one to three months’ rent, depending on lease terms and state laws.
-Some landlords charge a flat termination fee, while others require rent payments until a new tenant is found or the lease expires.
+Some landlords charge a flat fee to end the lease.
+Others want rent payments until a new tenant moves in or the lease ends.

 How can you break a lease?